dnelson86/arepo/documentation/source/parameterfile.md

 ``REFINEMENT``

-  Selects the criterion for derefinement; "0" no derefinement, "1" target mass derefinement, "2" Jeans stability derefinement cirtrion.
+  Selects the criterion for derefinement; "0" no derefinement, "1" target mass derefinement, "2" Jeans stability derefinement criterion.

 -----